optimho/Python-and-COM/README.md

 # Python-and-COM
  How to let pythom make and use COM objects using win32com Making use of a python com object.
- The following code was built in PythonWIn running as an <b>administrator</b>.
+ The following code was built in PythonWIn running as an <b>administrator</b> or you might not be allowed to register the object.

  SimpleCOMServer.py - A sample COM server - almost as small as they come!